Identification of charm jets at LHCb: Results

 The $c$-tagging efficiency is measured in intervals of $\pt(j)$ using Eq.~\eqref{eq:ctag}, {\em i.e.}\ as the ratio of the number of DV-tagged charm jets to the total charm-jet yield in the control sample.
 The DV-tagged charm yields in intervals of reconstructed $\pt(j)$ are obtained from the fits described in Sec.~\ref{sec:calibration:dvfits}.
 The total charm-jet yields, also in intervals of reconstructed $\pt(j)$, are obtained using Eq.~\eqref{eq:nctot}, which takes as input the $D$-meson fit results and efficiency corrections of Sec.~\ref{sec:Dfits}, and the fragmentation and branching fractions from Table~\ref{tab:bfff}.
 Interval migration due to $\pt(j)$ resolution is accounted for separately for the DV-tagged and total charm-jet yields using the unfolding approach of Sec.~\ref{sec:unfolding}.

 The measured Run~2 tagging efficiency is given in Table~\ref{tab:results} in intervals of $\ptj$ as well as integrated in $\ptj$.
 Comparing to simulation, the scale factors required to correct the $c$-tagging efficiency are determined to be $1.03 \pm 0.06$, $1.01 \pm 0.08$, and $1.09 \pm 0.17$ in the 20--30, 30--50, and 50--100\gev \ptj intervals, respectively, which include both the statistical and systematic uncertainties.
+As described in Sec.~\ref{sec:syst}, systematic uncertainties that affect both the efficiency measurement and the $c$-tagged data samples used in subsequent measurements are not included because these will largely cancel.
 Figure~\ref{fig:tageffcomb} displays the $c$-tagging efficiencies and compares the results obtained from the two $D$-meson decays separately.
 For the measurement presented in Ref.~\cite{LHCb-PAPER-2021-029}, which involved integrating over \ptj, the relative $c$-tagging efficiency uncertainty is 6\% including both the statistical and systematic contributions.